The Significant Six Techniques

 These techniques are the Foundation Skills for carving.
 If you start out with good techniques they will provide a solid foundation upon which your carving skills can be built.
 Let’s first clarify some terms.
 When referring to the ‘shank’ of a caving tool, I am referring to the entire length of steel blade between the handle and the cutting edge.
 The ‘cutting edge’ is the razor sharp edge that used to cut the timber.

 Finally the ‘profile’ is the shape of the cutting edge, which can vary from flat to a full semi circle,

 from a V shape to a U.

-The first technique helps you to hold the carving tool correctly.
+The first two techniques cover how to hold the carving tool correctly

-Don’t worry if you are left or right handed.
-Just hold the tool in whichever hand feels most comfortable.
+Pinch the blade between your finger and thumb.
+Don’t worry if you are left or right handed, simply hold the tool in whichever hand feels comfortable.

 The pinch position should also be used for gripping the tool when removing small amounts of wood.
 This makes it particularly suitable for fine work.